thorst/laravel-jetstream-impersonate/README.md

 ```

 ## Kernel
-Next we need to modify app\Http\Kernel.php to add the middleware
+Next we need to modify app\Http\Kernel.php to add the middleware to both the web and api stacks.
 ```php
 protected $middlewareGroups = [
     'web' => [